Updated July 26, 2023

 Let us discuss the topmost differences between Investment vs Speculation:

 |1.
-Investment is the purchase of an asset or security with an aim to generate stable and expected returns||1.
+Investment is the purchase of an asset or security to generate stable and expected returns||1.
 The speculation involves taking risky positions in the market, usually against the market, and expecting to earn substantial returns|

 |2.
-Timeline of investments is long term in nature||2.
-Speculation is short term in nature|
+Timeline of investments is long-term in nature||2.
+Speculation is short-term in nature|

 |3.
 Nature of risks involved in investments varies from extremely low to moderate||3.
 The speculation involves high to extremely high levels of risks|

 |4.
 Investors usually use their own funds for investments||4.
-Speculators tend to use a lot of leverage, and hence use borrowed funds|
+Speculators tend to use a lot of leverage and hence use borrowed funds|

 |5.
 Investment is a prerogative of cautious and conservative investors||5.
 Speculators tend to be careless and extremely aggressive in their positions|

 |6.
-Investment involves a lot of study into the fundaments and the market economics related to the particular stock or commodity or asset||6.
+Investment involves a lot of study into the fundaments and the market economics related to the particular stock or commodity, or asset||6.
 The speculation involves technical analysis and is much more based on behavioral analysis and individual opinions|

-Investment is a safer and more secure approach to wealth building for individuals of all classes.
-A speculation is a risky approach to exponential wealth-building or wealth erosion, usually deployed by high net worth individuals and their traders, where the individual has deployed only a small fraction of his/her total wealth for these speculative transactions, and a total loss will in no way affect the financial health of that individual.
+Speculation is a risky approach to exponential wealth-building or wealth erosion, usually deployed by high net worth individuals and their traders, where the individual has deployed only a small fraction of his/her total wealth for these speculative transactions, and a total loss will in no way affect the financial health of that individual.

 This has been a guide to Investment vs Speculation.
-Here we have discussed investment vs speculation key differences with infographics and comparison table.
+Here we have discussed the investment vs speculation key differences with infographics and a comparison table.
 You can also go through our other suggested articles to learn more –